Seneca-BSA/bsa/docs/ses250/lab2.md

     >   |Range: 100V||||||
     >   |Range: 1000V||||||
 >
-> 1. Copy Figure 2.13 into your notebook then draw a voltmeter symbol and its connection into the diagram according to the circuit in Figure 2.14.
+> 1. Copy Figure 2.13 (with the power supply and resistor symbol) into your notebook then add a voltmeter (symobl) and its connection into the diagram according to the circuit in Figure 2.14.
 > 1. Research: Besides voltage, resistance, and current, list two other electronics-related properties a modem DMM can measure.
 > 1. In your words, explain the difference between the two ON/OFF settings (Power ON/OFF and Output ON/OFF) of the DC power supply we use in this lab.
 > 1. Using Ohm's Law: \(V = IR\), calculate the current through a 1kΩ resistor if 5V of potential difference is applied across the resistor.